rnsavinelli/notes-template/README.md

 # Notes template

 Template designed with the objective of offering a simple and organized base on which to write notes and cheat-sheets.
-My main goal was to keep it simple and elegant.

 ## Compilation